 The sobriquet 'Lawrence of Arabia' is nothing if not evocative.
 It draws forth images of a dashing young Englishman in flowing white robes, leading camel charges of Bedouin tribesmen in their revolt against the Turks.

 From an early age, Lawrence showed a deep love for, and desire to participate in, the visual arts.
 He sketched during bicycling tours of France, illustrated his college thesis with pen-and-ink drawings of medieval castles, and drew and painted representations of artefacts excavated during his archaeological work at Carchemish, Syria.
 Yet the results of these efforts did not please their creator.
 He wrote home to his mother on one of his cycling tours, 'I wish I was a real artist.'

-When the First World War erupted, Lawrence enlisted in the English Army, became an intelligence officer, and eventually was attached to the rebel Arab forces of Prince Faisal.
+When the First World War erupted, Lawrence enlisted in the British Army, became an intelligence officer, and eventually was attached to the rebel Arab forces of Prince Faisal.
 There his exploits in directing the revolt against the Turks helped sculpt the legend for which he is best known.
 Then, on the day before Lawrence left Arabia at the end of the campaign, he encountered the official war artist James McBey.
-McBey painted Lawrence, creating an image of an emotionally and physically exhausted man, the results standing now as the oldest known surviving portrait of Lawrence.
+McBey painted Lawrence, creating an image of an emotionally and physically exhausted man, the results standing now as the oldest known surviving portrait of him.

 In John, Lawrence found a flamboyant, intense, energetic, immensely talented soul – a true artist.
 And in Lawrence, John found a Romantic, eager, colourful sitter, quite unlike the drab statesmen who over-populated the conference.
 John drew Lawrence at least seven times and painted him another three, including perhaps the most recognisable and best-known portrait extant.

 Others, like a John oil of Lawrence from the Peace Conference sittings, present images that are known, but whose whereabouts is not.
-A marvelous painting of Aircraftsman Shaw by John, which delighted both artist and sitter and was assumed lost, was recently confirmed on Art UK and belongs to the Grundy Art Gallery in Blackpool.
+A marvellous painting of Aircraftsman Shaw by John, which delighted both artist and sitter and was assumed lost, was recently confirmed on Art UK and belongs to the Grundy Art Gallery in Blackpool.

 But there is another reason as well, one that Lawrence expressed to Graves in a letter.
 Lawrence wrote that he sat so often 'partly because I am asked, by the one class of human beings I'd like to belong to.
 I can salve the regret of not being an artist by watching artists work and providing them with a model'.